enzofrnt/djangorestframework-deepserializers/README.md

 ## Installation

-You can install `djangorestframework-deepserializer` using pip:
+You can install `djangorestframework-deepserializers` using pip:

 ```bash
 pip install djangorestframework-deepserializers